roshkondeua/extented-Sshd4a/TESTING-ON-WINDOWS.md

     adb root
     # enable a forward from the local port (i.e. 127.0.0.1) 2223 to the emulator port 2222
     adb forward tcp:2223 tcp:2222

-    # you can now connect to the sshd server on the emulator with:
+Connect to the sshd server on the emulator with:

     ssh -p 2223 localhost

+Connect to the sftp server on the emulator with:

+    sftp -P 2223 localhost

 Delete the proxy rule: